Coat of Arms

 The whole shield is underlined by a banner with Queen's motto: Sapienta et Doctrina Stabilitas (Wisdom and knowledge shall be the stability of thy times).

-The coat of arms appeared as early as 1850, but was not registered with the College of Arms in England until more than a century later in 1953.
+The coat of arms appeared as early as 1850, but use of the crest was not regularized.
+It was mostly used by students to denote their identity on sports uniforms.
+It wasn’t until the early 1930s that the AMS devised the gold Q for sports and approved the formal crest for use on such apparel as blazers.
+Finally, in 1953, Queen’s coat of arms was registered with the College of Heraldry in England and in effect locked into its form today.
 The registration cost $600 and there is a story that the open crowns on the border were chosen in Queen's traditional, cost-conscious manner because they were $50 cheaper than closed crowns.

 The coat of arms was registered with the Scottish equivalent of the College of Arms, the Lord Lyon King of Arms, in 1981 and with the Canadian Heraldic Authority during Queen's Sesquicentennial Celebrations in 1991, at a ceremony presided over by Governor General Ramon Hnatyshyn.